dbos-inc/dbos-demo-apps/typescript/dbos-node-toolbox/README.md

 # DBOS Toolbox

 This app contains example code for many DBOS features, including workflows, steps, queues, scheduled workflows, and transactions.
-You can use it as a template when starting a new DBOS app&mdash;just delete the parts you don't need.
+You can use it as a template when starting a new DBOS app&mdash;start by editing `src/main.ts`.

 To learn more about how to program with DBOS, check out the [DBOS programming guide](https://docs.dbos.dev/typescript/programming-guide).